-Relationship Counselor Vs. Therapist: What's The Difference And Which One Is Right For Us?
+Relationship Counselor Vs. Therapist: Which One Is Right For Us?

 It's time.
 You're seeking help with those persistent problems in your life, but you aren't the only part of the equation.
 You and your partner understand that you can't change each other, so you've begun your search for a third person: a counselor or a therapist.

 It's challenging to determine which services you'll need exactly.
-These professionals don't have their peculiarities listed in a convenient format for you to read.
+Often times there are lots of letters after their name that are difficult to decipher.
 What you'll find is a list of supported treatments and what their professional process may be.
-Beyond the dynamic of choosing a person to share your vulnerabilities with, what else should we know before choosing a therapist or a counselor?

 Seeking professional help can cause a range of reactions.
 There are good and bad therapists, and the same goes for counselors.
 The more preferences you define for yourself, the higher the chance you may have with a successful session.

-The line that separates these two professions has skewed over time.
+The line that separates these two professions has skewed over time just as the distinction between counselor vs psychologist, which will be clarified today.
 Counselors involve a professional practice requiring degrees has also become synonymous with a literal counselor, such as life coaches, guidance counselors, etc.

 In most cases, you'll find that the terminology for counselors and therapists are used interchangeably.

-To be more specific, counselors treat their patients more on the individual level, whereas therapists operate based on clients' interactions with group dynamics.
+To be more specific, typically, counselors treat their patients more on the individual level.
+Therapists tend to operate based on clients' interactions with group or relationship dynamics.